iripo/Course-Project-1/README.md

 Getting and Cleaning Data Course Project

 Script in this repo is Run-analysis.R.
-It is R script.

 The packages used in it are data.table, dplyr, reshape2.

-And the script do the following:
+And the script does the following:

 1) Read and unzip the file "getdata_projectfiles_UCI HAR Dataset.zip" into the "data" sub directory.